-Attended full-channel Polysomnography is medically necessary to rule out Central Sleep Apnea prior to implantation and/or calibration of an implantable hypoglossal nerve stimulator.
-Refer to the Medical Policy titled Obstructive and Central Sleep Apnea Treatment (for New Mexico Only) for implantable hypoglossal nerve stimulator indications.
+Attended full-channel Polysomnography is medically necessary to rule out Central Sleep Apnea prior to implantation and/or calibration of an implantable hypoglossal nerve stimulator, when the device is indicated.
+Refer to the Medical Policy titled Obstructive and Central Sleep Apnea Treatment (for Idaho Only) for implantable hypoglossal nerve stimulator indications.